COLORADO AND EASTERN UTAH 12 DAYS

 DAY 3

-Embark on a enjoyable drive to Moab, Utah—the gateway to huge red rock formations in Arches and Canyonlands National Parks, with flat-topped hills and cliffs shaped by the Green and Colorado rivers.
+Embark on a enjoyable drive to Moab, Utah—the gateway to massive red-rock formations in Arches and Canyonlands National Parks, with flat-topped mesas and cliffs carved by the Green and Colorado rivers.

-When you arrive, unwind and enjoy Moab's friendly small-town vibe.
-The town has many restaurants, microbreweries, shops, and art galleries. <Read more>
+When you arrive, relax and enjoy Moab’s welcoming small-town feel.
+The town has many restaurants, craft breweries, shops, and art galleries.<Read more>

-Moab is a big part of mountain biking history and continues to be one of the most popular destinations.
+Moab is a big part of mountain biking history and remains a top destination.

 A networks of well-maintained and mapped trails are everywhere. <Guided mountain bike tours>